Casmo/Naxasius-Game-Engine/INSTALL.markdown

 Howto install Naxasius with a playable interface.

 > Note: It's still in development.
+And unfortunately, always will be. - Mathieu 2014.

 ## Requirements